bizbooq/bizbooq-support/docs/en/08-payments/01-what-are-payments.md

 # What are payments?

-Payments are income payments.
+Payments are revenues payments.
 It can be an independent record (i.e. purchase receipt) or attached to a bill.

 - [Create Payment](#create-payment)
 - [Edit Payment](#edit-payment)